voxeet/voxeet-uxkit-ios/README.md

 ## Integrating to your project

-In your `AppDelegate.swift` initialize the conference kit like this:
+In your `AppDelegate.swift` initialize the kit like this:

 ```swift
 import VoxeetConferenceKit